SergioLozano/sergiolozano.github.io/_pages/about.md

 Hi, I'm Sergio! 👋 I'm a product marketer based in Copenhagen who enjoys breaking down complex products into stories to craft messages focusing on real benefits.

-With over 10 years of experience in B2B marketing and customer experience in the tech industry, I leverage data to position products and storytelling to match customer needs 🚀 An analytical and creative mindset with a commitment to high standards underpin my strategic approach.
+With 10+ years of experience in B2B marketing and CX in the tech industry, I leverage data to position products and storytelling to match customer needs 🚀 An analytical and creative mindset with a commitment to high standards underpin my strategic approach.

 Trained in leadership and having managed international teams across different locations, I've developed strong skills in fostering cross-functional collaboration for aligning product, sales, customer success and marketing teams.
 I enjoy leading by example and embedding empathy into my work style ❤️